-Figure 29.23 The diffraction pattern at top left is produced by scattering electrons from a crystal and is graphed as a function of incident angle relative to the regular array of atoms in a crystal, as shown at bottom.
+FIGURE 29.20 The diffraction pattern at top left is produced by scattering electrons from a crystal and is graphed as a function of incident angle relative to the regular array of atoms in a crystal, as shown at bottom.
 Electrons scattering from the second layer of atoms travel farther than those scattered from the top layer.
 If the path length difference (PLD) is an integral wavelength, there is constructive interference.
 Let us take the spacing between parallel planes of atoms in the crystal to be d.
-As mentioned, if the path length difference (PLD) for the electrons is a whole number of wavelengths, there will be constructive interference-that is, PLD = $n\lambda(n=1,2,3,\ldots)$ .
-Because $AB=BC=d\sin\theta$ , we have constructive interference when $n\lambda=2d\sin\theta$ .
+As mentioned, if the path length difference (PLD) for the electrons is a whole number of wavelengths, there will be constructive interference-that is, $PLD = n\lambda(n = 1, 2, 3, ...)$ .
+Because $AB = BC = d \sin \theta$ , we have constructive interference when $n\lambda = 2d \sin \theta$ .
 This relationship is called the Bragg equation and applies not only to electrons but also to x rays.
 The wavelength of matter is a submicroscopic characteristic that explains a macroscopic phenomenon such as Bragg reflection.
 Similarly, the wavelength of light is a submicroscopic characteristic that explains the macroscopic phenomenon of diffraction patterns.

-29.7 Probability: The Heisenberg Uncertainty Principle Probability Distribution
+29.7 Probability: The Heisenberg Uncertainty Principle LEARNING OBJECTIVES By the end of this section, you will be able to:

-Matter and photons are waves, implying they are spread out over some distance.
+- Use both versions of Heisenberg's uncertainty principle in calculations. - Explain the implications of Heisenberg's uncertainty principle for measurements.
+Probability Distribution Matter and photons are waves, implying they are spread out over some distance.
 What is the position of a particle, such as an electron?
 Is it at the center of the wave?
 The answer lies in how you measure the position of an electron.
 Experiments show that you will find the electron at some definite location, unlike a wave.
 But if you set up exactly the same situation and measure it again, you will find the electron in a different location, often far outside any experimental uncertainty in your measurement.
 Repeated measurements will display a statistical distribution of locations that appears wavelike.
-(See Figure 29.24.)
+(See Figure 29.21.)

-Figure 29.24 The building up of the diffraction pattern of electrons scattered from a crystal surface.
+FIGURE 29.21 The building up of the diffraction pattern of electrons scattered from a crystal surface.
 Each electron arrives at a definite location, which cannot be precisely predicted.
 The overall distribution shown at the bottom can be predicted as the diffraction of waves having the de Broglie wavelength of the electrons.